-Matthew Mosteller is an Associate in Fish’s Washington, D.C.* office, where he has several years’ experience representing plaintiffs and defendants in complex patent litigation in the federal district courts, the International Trade Commission, and the U.S. Patent and Trademark Office.
+Matthew Mosteller is an associate in the Washington, D.C.*, office of Fish & Richardson P.C., where he has several years’ experience representing plaintiffs and defendants in complex patent litigation in the U.S. district courts, the International Trade Commission, and the U.S. Patent and Trademark Office.
 His experience spans numerous technology areas ranging from electrical and computer engineering to biomedical devices.
 Amongst others, Mr. Mosteller has advised clients in matters relating to integrated circuit design, mobile device hardware and software, computer memory architectures, cloud-based computing, data mining and big data, human-computer interfaces, software-as-a-service (SaaS), speech recognition and interfaces, search engines, data compression, database management, micro-electro-mechanical systems (MEMS), fiber optics, and implantable devices and prostheses.

 Mr. Mosteller’s background includes design and fabrication experience with the MEMS Sensors and Actuators Laboratory (MSAL) and Maryland Nanocenter FabLab at the University of Maryland, as well as graduate-level research and coursework in device physics and fabrication, microfluidics, biosensing, and signal processing.
 He is also the author of several peer-reviewed publications relating to electrically-enhanced biosensing and treatment in microfluidic devices, and integrated biomedical system design.